cholick/idea-spock-enhancements/README.md

 The plugin provides:
 * Font changes for the Spock labels.
 The font change can be configured under IDE Settings -> Spock.
 * Inspections to highlight block ordering errors such as an expect block following a when block.
-The inspections appear under Groovy -> Spock.
+The inspections appear under Inspections -> Groovy -> Spock.